 So you’ve got that seven-year itch.
-What to consider before changing up your brand mark.
+What should you consider before changing up your brand mark?

 Companies update their logos for many reasons, including functional, emotional and strategic ones.
 While there are a handful of exceptions, the average lifespan of a brand’s logo is on a steep decline.
 While we are prone to overestimate the importance of logos—they can’t, in isolation, return a business to good fortune, make you more money, or make customers like you—we can underestimate the impact of making a change.